 6 - Canva | Graphics

-Canva is a free-to-use online graphic design tool.
+Canva is another favorite.
+It is a free-to-use online graphic design tool.
 But I use their pro plan because it has so much value and resources.
 I use it to create all of my social media graphics, videos (reels), client guides, presentations, business cards, etc. The pro version offers copyright-free images and videos.
 You don’t need design experience, just an eye for what you like.
 The pro version offers time-saving features like Brand Kit and Brand Templates to effortlessly create content.

 7 - Later | Social Media Scheduler